$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Invisible Text Dataset

 \subsection{IVT-L}

 IVT-L represents the largest and most challenging subset of the IVT dataset, designed to evaluate a model's ability to embed and recover long-form semantic content.
-Each secret message in IVT-L consists of a full paragraph containing multiple sentences with coherent structure, complex syntax, and a diverse vocabulary.
+Each secret message in IVT-L consists of a full paragraph containing multiple sentences with coherent structure, complex syntax, and a diverse vocabulary, with a length of about 100 to 500 words.
 Compared to IVT-S and IVT-M, IVT-L significantly enhances the semantic richness and information density of the hidden text, thereby imposing greater demands on a model's capacity, fidelity, and ability to preserve semantics.
 This subset serves as a benchmark for evaluating whether steganographic models can scale to real-world scenarios that involve concealing full-length, meaningful textual content.

 IVT-L includes long-form messages drawn from a variety of sources, including narrative news passages, short stories \cite{guan2022corpus, eldan2023tinystories}, research paper abstracts \cite{farhangi2022protoformer}, IMDB reviews \cite{imdb_reviews_dataset}.
 These samples span multiple domains and writing styles, providing a comprehensive benchmark for evaluating sentence-to-image steganography in high-capacity settings.
 For more details about IVT-L, please refer to Table \ref{table:IVT-L}.